Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides a range of filters that can be applied to layers from the 'ggplot2' package and its extensions, along with other graphic elements such as guides and theme elements.
 The filters are applied at render time and thus uses the exact pixel dimensions needed.

-GGally — by Barret Schloerke, a year ago
+GGally — by Barret Schloerke, 3 months ago

 Extension to 'ggplot2'